 The U.S. led the market in 2025 by capturing the largest revenue share due to its high diabetes burden, strong insurance coverage, and rapid adoption of premium therapies.
 Advanced healthcare infrastructure, favorable reimbursement for innovative drugs, and widespread use of GLP-1 and SGLT2 inhibitors supported revenue growth.
 Additionally, the presence of major pharmaceutical players, strong R&D investments, and early regulatory approvals further reinforced the country's market leadership.

-Asia Pacific is anticipated to grow at the fastest CAGR during the forecast period due to the rapidly growing diabetes population, driven by urbanization, sedentary lifestyles, and dietary changes.
+Asia Pacific is anticipated to grow by 13% share at the fastest CAGR during the forecast period due to the rapidly growing diabetes population, driven by urbanization, sedentary lifestyles, and dietary changes.
 Improving healthcare infrastructure, increasing awareness, and expanding access to diagnosis and treatment are boosting demand.
 Additionally, a growing middle-class population, rising healthcare spending, government-led diabetes management programs, and the entry of cost-effective generic and branded antidiabetic drugs are accelerating market expansion across the region.

 India: A High-Growth Hub in the Antidiabetics Market